steveseguin/offline_deployment/README.md

 This guide was tested on a Raspberry Pi with a clean RPI OS installed ([the image of which is provided if desired](https://github.com/steveseguin/offline_deployment#rpi-provided-image-option))

 Included with this guide is a custom Node.js server script (express.js), along with a linux service file to auto-start things on boot, if needed.
-You can probably use the Node.js on its own, but it's only intended for offline use -- I haven't tested for public use.
+The Node.js script combines a webserver and websocket server in one.

-There is no STUN or TURN server provided in this guide/install, as those are probably not needed if using just over a LAN.
+This deployment and script is intended for offline use -- I haven't tested for public use.
+To use it online however, you'd need to specify a STUN and TURN in the `session.configuration` setttings, as STUN/TURN are not needed for offline use.
+Using a valid SSL certificate and a domain name would also probably be advised for online-use.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->